Gift Card Expert Shelley Hunter Shares Tips to Avoid Gift Card Scams

 CAPTCHA is a program that distinguishes human from machine input to protect websites from bots that fraudulently extract gift card data.

 Using packaging techniques to cover and protect card data, magnetic stripes, and gift card PINS.

 Using print and material techniques that make it hard to counterfeit gift cards.

-Educating cashiers about how to inspect gift card packaging for tampering before selling to consumers, watch for suspicious buyer behavior, and recognize other cues of fraudulent activities.
+Educating cashiers about how to inspect gift card packaging for tampering before selling to consumers, watch for suspicious buyer behavior like purchasing gift cards in large quantities, and recognize other cues of fraudulent activities.

 Ensuring cashiers do not activate or sell gift cards that have exposed PIN numbers.

 Make sure you have a defined escalation path as responding quickly to fraud when it does occur is critical to shutting it down.